wandb/docs/docs/guides/app/features/teams.md

 ### Secure storage connector

 The team-level secure storage connector allows teams to use their own cloud storage bucket with W&B. This provides greater data access control and data isolation for teams with highly sensitive data or strict compliance requirements.
-See the [Secure Storage Connector](../../hosting/data-security/secure-storage-connector.md) page for more information.
+Refer to [Secure Storage Connector](../../hosting/data-security/secure-storage-connector.md) for more information.